 “Why should anyone want to receive my emails?”

 I’m not denying that a basic signup form can do the job.
-But sometimes you need to convince a casual scroller or window shopper of the value they’ll get when handing over their email address.
+But sometimes you need to convince a casual scroller or window shopper with an incentive.

-The best way to capture addresses — whether through an on-site popup or a static form on your site — is by offering something up.
+The best way to capture addresses — whether through an email popup or a static form on your site (forms aren't dead, per HubSpot) — is by offering something up.
 It can be a short- or long-term win, or both.
-Bake some call-to-action (CTA) goodies into your signup forms, so a potential subscriber isn’t left wondering, “What’s in it for me?”
+Bake some goodies into your email signup forms, so a potential subscriber isn’t left wondering, “What’s in it for me?”